Unpacking employee turnover insights for 2022

-- Provide workers with an Employee Assistance Program (EAP) so they have a place to unload their day-to-day stress and receive valuable consultations.
+- Provide workers with an Employee Assistance Programme (EAP) so they have a place to unload their day-to-day stress and receive valuable consultations.

-- Help employees feel more valued at work through more frequent rewards and recognition.
+- Help employees feel more valued at work through a rewards and recognition programme.

 - Increase on-site visibility of senior leadership or work-from-home leaders so employees won’t feel isolated from higher-ups.